 The Third Blackfyre Rebellion was launched in 219 AC and ended with the capture of Bittersteel and the death of Haegon Blackfyre.
 Bittersteel was brought to King's Landing in chains.
-Bloodraven and Aerion Targaryen wanted him put to death, King Aerys overruled them and sentenced him to take the Black instead.
+Bloodraven and Aerion Targaryen wanted him put to death, but King Aerys overruled them and sentenced him to take the black instead.
 The ship that was tasked to deliver him to Eastwatch-by-the-Sea was intercepted by Blackfyre loyalists.
 Bittersteel was rescued and returned to the Golden Company and crowned Haegon's eldest son, Daemon III Blackfyre.

 Quotes about Aerys